po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 ![The pull request displays a message that a review is required](./Images/04-pr-created.png)

 * On the right-hand side you should see a label "Reviewers", we use this for when we want a particular team member to review your pull request.
 The selected reviewer will be notified when the pull request is submitted.
 For the sake of this activity you will also be playing the role of reviewer.
-Normally you will have some type of agreement on how to review pull request amongst your team.
+Normally you will have some type of agreement on how to review a pull request amongst your team.

 ![The reviewers section includes a dropdown to search for other users](./Images/05-add-reviewer.png)

-* Okay, we now have a pull request but it is important one of your team members (YOU) carefully reviews your pull request for any mistakes that could potentially break the `main` branch.
+* Okay, we now have a pull request but it is important one of your team members (in this case, you) carefully reviews your pull request for any mistakes that could potentially break the `main` branch.

 * We have to navigate to our repository on Github and click on the tab named "pull request".